Gowran abandoned before final race after rider unseated and jockeys raise ground concerns

 Jockeys subsequently raised concerns with the stewards and said they were unhappy with conditions on the bends.
 The stewards, alongside the grounds team, carried out an inspection before racing was abandoned following further consultation with riders.

-In a statement, the IHRB said: "Following a stewards' enquiry owning to ground conditions in the proximity of the bend past the stand and a subsequent inspection of the area with the raceday stewards, IHRB clerk of the course and a delegation of riders, the final race at Gowran Park has been abandoned."
+In a statement, the IHRB said: "Following a stewards' inquiry due to ground conditions in the proximity of the bend past the stand and a subsequent inspection of the area with the raceday stewards, IHRB clerk of the course and a delegation of riders, the final race at Gowran Park has been abandoned."

 Read these next: